im-skittles/Skittles_/index.md

-## Hello!

-### My name is Skittles_ !
+# Skittles_

-I'm a Social Engineering, OSINT, and physical security enthusiast.
+I'm a Social Engineering, OSINT, physical security, and wireless (WiFi/Bluetooth) enthusiast, and Pentester at Shift.

-Join me on my journey to better my Social Engineering skills, learn new things, and explore the nooks and crannies of redteaming!
+Join me on my journey to better my skills, learn new things, and explore the nooks and crannies of infosec.

 ## Socials

 ### Twitter
 [@sk1ttz](https://twitter.com/sk1ttz)